 What Can I Do In Forestry?

 Forestry is the science and art of cultivating, maintaining, and developing forests for current and future uses.
+Learn about the typical tasks a professional forester performs.
 Typical tasks of a professional forester include but are not limited to:

 - Developing an overall forest management plan